-Description: The City and County agreed to eliminate the boundaries that currently separate the redevelopment areas, cap the annual funding provided by the City and County, and set an end date for the redevelopment work.
-Funding from the

-County will end January 1, 2029.
+Description: The City and County agreed to eliminate the boundaries that separated the four community reinvestment areas, cap the annual funding provided by the City and County, and set an end date for the redevelopment work.
+Funding from the County will end January 1, 2029.

-Funding Source: Sources for this fund are funded through property tax revenue and are based on the interlocal agreement with the
+Funding Source: Funding comes from property tax revenue and are based on the interlocal agreement with the County.

-County.